SAP-samples/event-driven-integrations-codejam/exercises/08-cloudevents-sdk/README.md

 # Exercise 08 - Create a CloudEvent programmatically

-Now that we are familiar with what a CloudEvent is, what a CloudEvent message looks like, and the different Event Formats available, let's see how we can create one programmatically.
+Now that we are familiar with what a CloudEvent is, what a CloudEvent message looks like, and the different Event Formats available, let's see how we can create one programmatically and publish it to a topic in an event broker service.

 ## CloudEvents SDK